gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 ## 6   25493 <tibble [9 × 34]>
 ```

-The `mc_cv()` (Monte-Carlo cross validation) function is used to create our sampled data sets.
-Technically I'm not performing the cross-validation part, as I'm only using the 'analysis' or 'training' set of sampled data.
-I'm using it as a way to take repeated samples from the data set.
+We then use the `mc_cv()` (Monte-Carlo cross validation) function to create our sampled data sets.
+Technically we're not performing the cross-validation part, only using the 'analysis' or 'training' set that comes back from the cross-validation function.

-We create a worker function so we can pass it to `future_map()`, which allows us to spread the workload across multiple cores on the system, speeding up the process.
+We create a worker function `mc_sample()` that we can pass it to `future_map()`.
+This which allows us to spread the workload across multiple cores on the system, speeding up the process.

+We generate 20 samples (to be increased in the final version of this artucle) of .5% of the total races (~800).
 The returned results are then unnested, returning us back to our original tidy format, with each sample identified by the *sample_id* variable.

 ```r